Resk-Security/Resk-LLM/README.md

 ```
 This code returns:
 ```
-Copy{'error': "Warning: prohibited expression & is not allowed"}
+{'error': "Warning: prohibited expression & is not allowed"}
 ```
 ## Features